 Port of Cairns delivers to Mt Emerald wind farm

 Ports North visually captured the spectacular sight of the Mount Emerald wind far components arriving at the Port of Cairns.
 The unloading, storage and transportation of huge turbines and 57m blades proved to be a highly successful operation.
 Watch our video below:

 With 10 wharves, easy channel access, no shipping congestion and a world-class maritime industry, the Port of Cairns is an ideal hub for project cargo opportunities at local, national and international level.

-It is the most northern trading port on the eastern seaboard of Australia, and the natural centre for supplies shipped to the mining and coastal communities north and west of Cairns including the North East Mineral Province, the Torres Strait Islands, Gulf of Carpentaria and Freeport Indonesia.
+It is the most northern trading port on the eastern seaboard of Australia, and the natural centre for supplies shipped to the mining and coastal communities north and west of Cairns including the North East Mineral Province, the Torres Strait Islands and Gulf of Carpentaria.